Skip to Main Content

 *Conditions, fees and charges apply to all loans.
 Subject to meeting Greater Bank's lending criteria.

-++ $2,000 cashback for loans ≥$250,000 with LVR of less than or equal to 80%, or $3,000 cashback for loans ≥$500,000 with LVR of less than or equal to 80%,.
-Applications must be submitted by 31/05/2024 and funded by 31/08/2024.
+++$2,000 cashback for loans ≥$250,000 or $2,500 cashback for loans ≥$500,000.
 Only one (1) Cashback Payment per eligible loan, and for first eligible loan only.
 Not available in conjunction with any other promotional payment.
 Offer may be varied or withdrawn at any time.
 See the full Cashback Offer Terms and Conditions.
 Terms, conditions, fees, charges and credit criteria apply.

 ~At the end of the fixed rate period customers can chose to re-fix their loan for another fixed rate period or let the loan revert to the applicable variable interest rate based on the loan and repayment type.